Scaffolding removed at Plaça de Santa Eulàlia: Casa de Socorro shows its face again

 The scaffolders still wear expressions as if giving an old friend a final handshake.
 And indeed: the smell of lime and cleaning agents mixes with the soft clink of tools when the sun climbs over the small balconies.
 Such everyday scenes are part of working with marés, the soft sandstone to which Palma owes so many of its faces — and which quickly loses its details without care.

-Important: these are conservation works, not a complete restoration.
-The administration emphasizes that salt damage was treated, material consolidation carried out, and the roof renewed so that the building will be protected for decades to come.
+Important: these are conservation practices, not a complete restoration.
+The administration emphasizes that salt weathering was treated, material consolidation carried out, and the roof renewed so that the building will be protected for decades to come.
 Small tasks like gutter checks and targeted repointing are planned for the coming weeks.

 Also interesting is the ensemble effect: a neighbouring building in the same street row received similar measures at the same time.
 For pedestrians this does not create a piecemeal puzzle, but a coherent picture — an example of how coordinated small projects can noticeably enhance the overall image of the old town.